eferrea/BCI-Master/README.md

 * and with the following arguments in case of using Blackrock hardware BCI_Loop(true,60,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')

-Note that the server_address corresponds to the client server address on the TC control side whereas client address to the server address on the TC side.
-Additionally the server and clients addresses contain also the names of the trackers.
+Note that the server address corresponds to the client address on the TC control side while the opposite is true from the TC side.
+Additionally the server and clients addresses contain also the names of the trackers here named TrackerBCI and TrackerTC.

-Also note that the client address has a specified port that has been assigned on the TC side since the same port cannot be used by two different server with the same IP.
+Also note that the client address has a specified port that has been assigned on the TC side since the same port cannot be used by two different servers with the same IP.
 The matlab server here uses the default port so it is not necessary to specify it.

 In case of use of a Blackrock recording system a cbmex code to stream spikes from Blackrock hardware is needed.
 The cbmex code is available upon installation of the Cerebus Central Suite (available at https://www.blackrockmicro.com/support/#manuals-and-software-downloads).

 **Start to use the BCI**
 The simplest use of the BCI requires to:
-1. calibrate the decoder: perform reaches on the task controller and then press the Update Regression button.
+1. calibrate the decoder: perform reaches on the task controller side and then press the Update Regression button.
-2. select the units in used for decoding.
-The intensity of the color represents the tuning strength. click to select one unit.
+2. select the units used for decoding.
+The intensity of the color represents the tuning strength.
+Click to select one unit and update with the Update Regression Button.
 3. After collecting enough samples (shown on the right table) press the Switch BCI button to start the decoder.
-In this condition movements  are guided by neurons but should follow the mouse pointer (this depends also on the quality of the calibration that is depending on number of units and number of samples).
+In this condition, movements are guided by neurons and should follow the mouse pointer (this depends also on the quality of the calibration that is depending on number of units and number of samples).

 Additional but less relevant functionalities are listed in the next paragraph.